Solution-WCMD/SolutionWCMD-Frontend/README.md

 ## 💡 Contributing

 We **love** contributions from the community!
-Whether it’s fixing a bug, adding a feature, or improving documentation, your help makes this project better.
+Whether it’s fixing a bug, improving UI, or enhancing performance — your help makes this project better.

 ### Steps to Contribute